 - Insert rigid tubing into culture bottle

-- Turn on air pump
+- Turn on the air pump

 - Fill bottles with a small amount of freshwater to test and make sure all 3 airlines create a modest flow of bubbles.
-Adjust flow rate on splitter as necessary to create uniform moderate flow
+Adjust flow rate on the splitter as necessary to create uniform moderate flow

 This is what my set-up looks like

 The image above shows what my phytoplankton culture setup looks like.
 I have a 48-inch fluorescent shop light mounted horizontally, behind the table and three culture containers–two 1 gallon jugs and 1 32-ounce jug.
-When I first started, I had more 2-L soda bottles, but I found that the 1 gallon size, for me, was the right blend of volume and maintenance that I was looking for.
+When I first started, I had more 2-L soda bottles, but I found that the 1-gallon size, for me, was the right blend of volume and maintenance that I was looking for.